 The Bullet Chart is one of the best secret weapons of a world-class financial analyst.
-The Bullet graph can be used as an alternative to the gauge chart and is excellent for use in dashboards as well as comparing actual results to forecast.
+The Bullet chart can be used as an alternative to the gauge chart and is excellent for use in dashboards, as well as comparing actual results to forecast.
 It is one of the most effective types of graphs.

 This guide will show you exactly how to build a bullet chart in Excel from scratch.

-The first step is to make a table with the information you want to include in the bullet graph.
+The first step is to make a table with the information you want to include in the bullet chart.
 The table must include the following data:

-- Actual result (the will be the “bullet” in the center)
+- Actual result (this will be the “bullet” in the center)

 - Level 1 threshold

 That’s it!
 If you use our free bullet chart template, the rest of the numbers are calculated for you automatically using formulas.

 Take our Free Excel crash course if you want to become a master of Excel.